Mixed Close for Cattle Market

-Live cattle futures ended the session with 7 to 15 cent gains in the deferred contracts, and 2 to 20 cents lower in the nearbys.
+Live cattle futures ended Monday with 7 to 15 cent gains in the deferred contracts, and 2 to 20 cents lower in the nearbys.
 Feeder cattle futures ended the session 17 to 47 cents lower, save for the 27 cent gain in the Jan contract.
-Friday cash sales rounded out the week mostly $178-179 in the South and mostly $182 in the North.
+Friday cash sales finished last week mostly $178-179 in the South and mostly $182 in the North.
 The 9/04 CME Feeder Cattle Index was $247.81 after a 93 cent drop.

 USDA’s Wholesale Boxed Beef report had mixed quotes in the PM report.
 Choice boxes were up by 99 cents to $315.48, while Select fell by 75 cents to $289.54.
 USDA’s estimate for the week’s FI cattle slaughter was 131k head with 3k for Monday.
 That matches the same week last year reflecting the holiday.